 Identity roadmap

-1. BYO Azure OpenAI first-class (Week 3 of enterprise hardening), AZURE_OPENAI_API_KEY and endpoint as recognized secrets, deployment-name vs model-name handled in config, Entra ID auth via azure-identity SDK
+1. First-class Azure OpenAI BYOAZURE_OPENAI_API_KEY + endpoint as recognized secrets; deployment-name vs model-name handled in config; Entra ID auth via azure-identity SDK

 Compliance posture